lelocreates/lelocreates/README.md

 - 👋 Hi, I’m @lelocreates
 - 👀 I’m interested in learning
-- 🌱 I’m currently learning JavaScript
+- 🌱 I’m currently learning HTML, CSS, JavaScript
 - 💞️ I’m looking to collaborate on all the fun projects!
 - 😄 Pronouns: She/Her
 - ⚡ Fun fact: I believe in cake, caffeine and cats!